ssuryanarayanan/Qi-Docs/docs/Overview.md

 _service.InsertValue(streamId, data1);
 ```

-This example will write multiple values to the stream (streamId) using an UpdateValues call:
+This example will write multiple values to the stream:

 ```
 List< SimpleTypeClass > writeEvents = new List< SimpleTypeClass >();